kipteamm/BDFD/Tutorials and Guides/Premium System V2.md

 # Command 3
 Now the most important code, activating a premium-code.
 This command has the following trigger `<PREFIX>activate (number)`.
 When `(number)` is left emtpy, the first code from the user's inventory will be used.
 The number represents the one shown in the `<PREFIX>inventory (@user)` command.
 So the complete usage would be:

 ![activated number 1](https://github.com/ToroEen/BDFD/blob/bbea7d851c813b7ff4a22f3d63c2c66b863f5411/Tutorials%20and%20Guides/Tutorials%20and%20Guides%20Assets/activated_number_one.png)

 This command comes with an extra channel that allows you to log all activated premium codes.
-The last line of this code is as following.
+The last line of this code is as following:
 ```php
 $c[Replace this with the log code if you want to use it, otherwise just remove it.]
 ```